efabless/openlane2/docs/source/usage/hardening_macros.md

 These configurations should get you through the flow with the all other configurations using OpenLane default values, read about those [here][0].
 However, in the coming sections we will take a closer look on how to determine the best values for most of the other configurations.

 ## Synthesis
-Then you need to consider the best values for the `SYNTH_MAX_FANOUT`.
+Then you need to consider the best values for the `MAX_FANOUT_CONSTRAINT`.

 If your macro is huge (200k+ cells), then you might want to try setting `SYNTH_NO_FLAT` to `1` (Tcl)/`true` (JSON), which will postpone the flattening of the design during synthesis until the very end.